-- Helps make sure a certain room is the exact temperature you want it to be
+- Helps make sure a certain room is an exact temperature you want it to be

 - Put temperature sensors in different rooms and choose which room to prioritize when